MargYeh/Airflow_Miniproj/README.md

 # Airflow_Miniproj

 ## Description
-This project uses Airflow to download data from Yahoo Finance on a schedule and store the data into a directory.
+This project uses Airflow to download data from Yahoo Finance on a schedule and stores the data into a single directory.
 It uses BashOperator and PythonOperator to run queries to show the first five lines of downloaded data.

 ## Setup Instructions
 - Run using the following command